 The quality of the food served in the restaurant is very good.
 Most products are fresh and local.

 Day 1.
-You will fly on Bardufoss airport.
-In order to get there, you have to change flights on Oslo Gardermoen airport.
-At Bardufoss airport you will be picked up by the guide Floris Smeets, who will drive the group in a mini bus to the accommodation on Senja.
-This ride takes about 2 hours.
+You will fly on Tromsø airport.
+From some countries you have to change flights in Oslo Gardermoen airport.
+At Tromsø airport you will be picked up by the guide Floris Smeets, who will drive the group in a mini bus to the accommodation on Senja.
+This ride takes about 4 hours.
 After dropping the luggage off at the apartments we will have dinner in the restaurant where Floris will give an introduction for the coming week.

 Day 2-7.
 Depending on the weather and if there has been northern light during the night, we will head out for photographing sunrise before breakfast.
 Breakfast is between 08:00 and 10:00.
 We will make our own lunch packages after breakfast.
 Afterwards we head out again to photograph landscapes and wildlife.
 Lunch is eaten out in the field.
 Depending on the weather, we will stay out and photograph until after sunset.
 Once the light is gone, we head back to the accommodation.
 Dinner is between 18:00 and 20:00.
 If there is a chance for northern light, we head out again after dinner.

 Day 8.
 We pack our bags and leave to the airport after breakfast.
-You will fly back from Bardufoss airport.
+You will fly back from Tromsø airport.

 Fill in the booking form.